-People who file bankruptcy have more new lines of credit than those who continue in a poor financial state.
+⎆ People who file bankruptcy have more new lines of credit than those who continue in a poor financial state.

-Those who file bankruptcy see a rapid improvement in their credit score when compared to those who continued to struggle with debt
+⎆ Those who file bankruptcy see a rapid improvement in their credit score when compared to those who continued to struggle with debt.

-Our analysis suggests the 2005 bankruptcy reform negatively affected individuals who became delinquent by increasing the probability that they would become insolvent, a state associated with a high degree of financial distress.”
+Our analysis suggests the 2005 bankruptcy reform negatively affects individuals who become delinquent by increasing the probability that they would become insolvent, a state associated with a high degree of financial distress.

-⎆ People who don’t file bankruptcy lose Consumer and Retirement wealth
+⎆ People who don’t file bankruptcy lose Consumer and Retirement Wealth.

 The most disturbing reality about not filing bankruptcy is the significant amount of retirement income lost by people who avoid filing.
-A 25-year-old debtor who invests $300 a month for five years into a retirement plan instead of a debt settlement program or limps along making minimum payments.
+A 25-year-old debtor who invests $300 per month for five years into a retirement plan instead of a debt settlement program or limps along making minimum payments.
 They repay their debt but repaying costs them $23,231.12.
-In retirement funds this is worth $1,247,526.55 when they eventually retire at age 70.
+In retirement funds, this is worth $1,247,526.55 when they eventually retire at age 70.
 A 45-year-old would lose $170,239 in future retirement funds.